cscott-dev/Intune-Cookbook/Windows/Applications/# Script - Custom Wallpaper/README.md

    Clone or download this repository.
 2. **Microsoft Win32 Content Prep Tool**\
    Download the tool from [this link](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool).
+3. **Custom Wallpaper**\
+   A custom wallpaper with the filetype `.png`, recommended to be 1920 x 1080 pixels or larger, in a 16:9 ratio.

 ## Deployment Process

 ### 1. Prepare

+1. Download this folder from the repository.
+2. Move your custom wallpaper to this folder and rename to `CustomWallpaper.png`.

 ### 2. Package